BabuinoControllers/IOTBox_StarterKit/md/USERS.md

 Users have a limited scope.
 They can access read value from sensors, control switches based on the policy defined by super administrators and adimistrators and can change part of its own configuration.

 Administrator priviledge can only by assigned by a super administrator.
+Super Admnistrator user is a special object that is created at factory.

 ## User Key
 Each user has its own key set that is used to communicate with the device.
 Keys enforces authenticity, confidentiality and integrity of communication between user and the device.